GanOnsauce/ApolloHub/README.md

 # The Random Folder
 These are sort of like mini projects that arent full games but I thought I would like to include.

+# How To Download

+1. Head to the top of the page and download the zip file,
+2. Open it in your file, finder or file explorer app.
+3. Find the file whitch should be named `HTML-Games-main.zip`
+4. Open it and find the game you want to play, the instructions are in the `Markdown` Format
+5. Have Fun!